Tbilisi International Airport: Modernisation

 In 2016, the main runway of the airport was renovated and equipped with new navigation lighting.
-Runway guard lights, LED stop bar signals and guidance signs at all the holding positions on the airport's main runway were also added The instrument landing system was also upgraded to CAT II, which enables aircraft to land during poor weather conditions.
+Runway guard lights and guidance signs at all the holding positions on the airport's main runway were added.
+The instrument landing system was also upgraded.
 The airfield lighting control and monitoring system was upgraded, including installation of new lighting signals on all four taxiways.
 In 2017, a new arrival terminal with an area of 12000 m2, integrated with the existing terminal building, was completed to meet the increasing numbers of travelers.
 The terminal's capacity was increased to 3.5 million passengers per year.
 In addition to the expansion of the terminal building, this $33 million project implemented, among other things, a new boarding bridge with two exits, five new aircraft parking spaces, three 150 m luggage racks and a new parking lot for 250 cars.

 A new Tbilisi Metro overground line linking the airport with the city was announced in October 2018.
 The proposed extension would connect the airport with Samgori metro station as transfer point with the existing metro line.
 Construction was set to begin in late 2019, but the project was effectively abandoned in spring 2021 when a feasibility study did not produce the desired outcome.

 Airlines and destinations

 Tbilisi Airport mainly serves destinations in Europe and the Middle East.
 Below are destinations served according to press releases and the schedules authorised by the Georgian Civil Aviation Agency on a seasonal basis.
-Last updated May 2025.